 - Who will feed/walk/train/take the puppy on their 3am toilet break?

-By discussing it with the whole family, things will go much more smoothly since everyone is familiar with the rules and will therefore be singing from the same song sheet.
+By discussing with the whole family things will go much more smoothly since everyone is familiar with the rules and will therefore be singing from the same song sheet.

 Decide on words for cues.
-If one person says “down” when they mean to get off the furniture and someone else says “off,” your puppy is going to start their life with you very confusing.
+If one person says “down” when they mean get off the furniture and someone else says “off” your puppy is going to start their life with you in a confusing state.
 Therefore, you need to devise a training vocabulary sheet, so everyone knows what cues and commands to give to the puppy in order to ascertain a behaviour.

-Before you consider giving cues or command for behaviour/s, please speak to one of our trainers and they will explain to you the best way to communicate with your dog as well as set you up with some basic training tools to help you along the way.
+Before you consider giving cues or commands for behaviours, please speak with us and we will explain the best way to communicate with your dog in order to ascertain the desired behaviour.

-Use this time to determine a schedule for the dog.
+Use this time to determine a schedule for the puppy.